 Below is an example of startup pitch deck I developed for my startup.

-Creating a pitch deck – Who can make a well designed startup pitch presentation?
+Creating a startup pitch deck – Who can make a well designed startup pitch presentation?

 Entrepreneurs often have all the disordered information, but they do not know what to say first and how to display information in an effective way.
 On the other hand, graphic designers are very good with digital graphics so they can make custom appealing designs for your presentations, but they will deal with it as though they are making the layout of a book or designing flyers.
 The Presentation designer is somebody who has the business skills to understand and reshape the information in the most effective architecture.
 He can also make a beautiful design, to create the effective, appealing startup pitch presentation to hit investors with a message that will stick in their minds forever.

-Conclusion – it’s time to create your startup pitch presentation
+Conclusion – it’s time to create your startup pitch deck presentation

 We analyzed many sources of information, spanning from real pitches of famous ventures to recommendations of leading influencers.
 Based on the analysis and on my personal experience of hundreds of startup pitch decks designed for my clients around the world, I would recommend the following startup pitch presentation structure: